beamable/Beamable_SDK_Examples/README.md

 This example project demonstrates small, functional code snippets of specific [Beamable](https://beamable.com/) features and services.
 It is *not* a complete, sample project game.

 **Included** are examples for many Beamable features and services.
-However, the [Beamable_Microservices_Examples](https://github.com/beamable/Beamable_Microservices_Examples) are available separately.
+However, the [Beamable Microservices Examples](https://github.com/beamable/Beamable_Microservices_Examples) repo is available separately.

 **Project Configuration**
 * `Unity Target` - Standalone MAC/PC